Jetour X70: Jetour X70 Plus (2020)

 The X70 Plus is a slightly larger and more upmarket variant of the X70 based on the same platform while featuring a redesign front and rear.
-The X70 Plus debuted during the 2020 Beijing International Auto Show that officially started on 26 September 2020.
+Previewed by the Jetour X Concept during Auto Shanghai 2019, the X70 Plus debuted during the 2020 Beijing International Auto Show that officially started on 26 September 2020.
 From the exterior, the X70 Plus is longer and taller than the regular X70, and offers 5-seater, 6-seater, and 7-seater models.